syself/cluster-api-provider-hetzner/docs/caph/01-getting-started/03-preparation.md

 ---
 title: Hetzner project preparation
+metatitle: Preparing Your Hetzner Cloud Project for Working With CAPH
+sidebar: Hetzner project preparation
+description: Learn how to do the necessary steps for creating your first workload cluster on Hetzner with Cluster API.
 ---

 There are several tasks that have to be completed before a workload cluster can be created.